IARCbioinfo/damage-estimator-nf/README.md

 Cf. https://github.com/Ettwiller/Damage-estimator

 ## Dependencies

-1. Nextflow: for installation procedures see the file config. (also for cluster-options for your cluster scheduler)
+1. This pipeline is based on [nextflow](https://www.nextflow.io).
+As we have several nextflow pipelines, we have centralized the common information in the [IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository.
+Please read it carefully as it contains essential information for the installation, basic usage and configuration of nextflow and our pipelines.

+2. External software:
-2. samtools
+- samtools
-3. R with GGPLOT2 package
+- R with GGPLOT2 package

 The tool writes in tmp folder so check that yours is specified in your .bash_profile (export TMPDIR=/data/tmp/, export TMP=/data/tmp)